YawenDing/yawending.github.io/pages/_CV/index.md

 </table>

-## Fellowships and Awards
+## Awards

-- (Inaugural) Best Doctoral Dissertation Award, The 3rd Annual Conference of the Chinese Association of Environmental and Resource Economists, 2024
-- Excellent Paper Award, The 8th Annual Meeting of the China Labor Economists Forum, 2024
+- 2024: Excellent Paper Award of Tsinghua Rural Studies PhD Forum, Outstanding Graduate of Peking University
-- Excellent Paper Award, The 7th China Health Economic Development Forum, 2024
-- Excellent Paper Award, The 6th China Health Economic Development Forum, 2023
-- CES Best Student Paper Award, Chinese Economist Society, 2022
+- 2023: Second Prize of the Best Paper Award at the 11th Asian Society of Agricultural Economists (ASAE) International Conference
+- 2022: May Fourth Scholarship of Peking University, Merit Student of Peking University
+- 2021: Best Presentation Award at the 1st Sino-German Junior Researcher Conference on Agricultural and Resource Economics, Excellent Research Award of Peking University
-- Excellent Research Award, Peking University, 2019
+- 2020: Second-Class Scholarship of Peking University, Excellent Study Award of Peking University
-- Excellent Teaching Assistant Award, Peking University, 2018
-- Outstanding Graduate of Shandong Province, Shandong University, 2017
+- 2019: Outstanding Graduate of China Agricultural University
-- National Scholarship, Shandong University, 2014 & 2015

 ## Referee Services

-- World Development
+- World Development (×3)
-- China Economic Review
+- China Economic Review(×2)
 - Australian Journal of Agricultural and Resource Economics
 - Journal of Contemporary China
 - Journal of Chinese Economic and Business Studies